TU-Wien-dataLAB/Grader-Service/README.rst

 .. installation-start

-This repository contains the packages for the jupyter extensions and the grader service as well as grader-convert.
+This repository contains the packages for the jupyter extensions and the grader service itself.

 The grader service has only been tested on Unix/macOS operating systems.

 This repository contains all the necessary packages for a full installation of the grader service.

-* ``grader-convert``\ : A tool for converting notebooks to different formats (e.g. removing solution code, executing, etc.).
+* ``grader-service``\ : Manages students and instructors, files, grading and multiple lectures.
+It can be run as a standalone containerized service and can utilize a kubernetes cluster for grading assignments.
+This package also contains ``grader-convert``, a tool for converting notebooks to different formats (e.g. removing solution code, executing, etc.).
 It can be used as a command line tool but will mainly be called by the service.
 The conversion logic is based on `nbgrader <https://github.com/jupyter/nbgrader>`_.

 .. code-block::

-    pip install grader-convert
+    pip install grader-service

 * ``grader-labextension``\ : The JupyterLab plugin for interacting with the service.
 Provides the UI for instructors and students and manages the local git repositories for the assignments etc.